argilla-io/argilla-python/docs/how_to_guides/dataset/dataset.md

 ## Dataset

 A **dataset** is a collection of records that you can configure for labelers to provide feedback using the UI.
 Depending on the specific requirements of your task, you may need various types of feedback.
 You can customize the dataset to include different kinds of questions, so the first step will be to define the aim of your project and the kind of data and feedback you will need.
-With this information, you can start configuring a dataset and formatting records defining fields, questions, metadata, vectors, and guidelines.
+With this information, you can start configuring a dataset by defining fields, questions, metadata, vectors, and guidelines through settings.

 ### Dataset model